ironcore-dev/ceph-provider/docs/proposals/01-storage-encryption.md

 ### Way 2:
 ### Details
-This way emphasizes more on providing encryption on kubernetes level.
+This way emphasizes more on providing encryption on kubernetes level using CSI, StorageClass, PVC.

 - Data encryption key(DEK) will be provided by user in volume object.
 Cephlet will internally create a Key encryption key(KEK), encrypt the data encryption key and add     into the metadata.
 All the changes will take place in cephCSI.